The future of housing looks nothing like today’s

 What does a living room have to do with living?

-When Lisa Cini and her husband, kids, and rescue dog moved in with her parents and grandmother in 2014, the Ohio-based architect pored over the design of her 94-year-old grandma’s bedroom “apartment.”
+When Lisa Cini and her husband, kids, and rescue dog moved in with her parents and grandmother a few years ago, the Ohio-based architect pored over the design of her 94-year-old grandma’s bedroom “apartment.”
 An Alzheimer’s diagnosis made security and mobility important, but her ideas went beyond extra locks and grab-bars; she felt it was crucial that she have her own living room within the family home.

 “It’s interesting, when we’re younger and full of life, when we’re just doing life so hard, we have to find time to sleep.
-But when we get old, when we’re slowing down so much, we have to work to find ways to do more life and less sleep,” Cini recalls in her book about living with four generations under one roof, which she refers to as The Experiment.
+But when we get old, when we’re slowing down so much, we have to work to find ways to do more life and less sleep,” Cini recalls in her book about living with four generations under one roof.
 Designing a separate living room gave her grandma a space to hang out, engage, and entertain visitors outside of her bedroom, a subtle but important distinction.
 “Her living room really helps her keep living life,” Cini observes.

-Cini’s situation–four generations under one roof–is an unusual one, compared to the way most Americans have lived over the past century, when socioeconomic forces have made it normal for Americans to live as nuclear families, in contrast to the last few thousand years of human history.
+Cini’s situation–four generations under one roof–was an unusual one, compared to the way most Americans have lived over the past century, when socioeconomic forces have made it normal for Americans to live as nuclear families, in contrast to the last few thousand years of human history.

 But for complex reasons that still puzzle researchers, multigenerational households are now on the rise once more.
 As many as 41% of Americans buying a home are considering accommodating an elderly parent or an adult child, according to a survey conducted by John Burns Real Estate Consulting.
-Living with your parents (or your adult children) has plenty of potential benefits–everyone tends to save money, it can do wonders for health outcomes, and you get to spend more time together.
+Living with your parents (or your adult children) has plenty of potential benefits–everyone tends to save money, it can potentially benefit health outcomes, and you get to spend more time together.

 Just one problem: American housing stock, dominated by single-family homes and connected by cars, isn’t really designed for it.